How I Survived Being a Working Mom and College StudentLisa Quinones-Fontanez

 And when people ask me how I managed to “do it all.”
 I usually shrug it off.

-When I read Jo’s status, I knew exactly what she meant.
 Being a college student and mother is a completely different experience.
 Moms don’t have the luxury of living the life of a student.
 Being a working mom in college requires a lot of juggling.
 (And usually opting to wash the dishes instead of read the assigned chapters).
 It made me think about the last 20 years and how I survived being a working mom and college student.
+Take a look at my 6 tips to balancing work, parenthood, and school:

-Know When You Need to Take a Break.
-It took me 15 years to get my Bachelor’s Degree and another 5 for my Masters.
+It took me 15 years to get my Bachelor’s Degree and another five for my Masters.
 But I took many, many breaks in between semesters.
 The constant juggling would become physically and emotionally exhausting.
 I knew when I was feeling burned out and I knew when I needed time to regroup.
 After taking a semester off, I’d return feeling refreshed and more motivated then before.

 Earlier this month at a conference, wise Babble contributor, Jeanette Kaplun, said something during a panel discussion that resonated with me.
 She said, “I believe you can do it all.
 Just not all by yourself and not all at once.”
 That’s the attitude a parent needs to have when they make the decision to return to school.